Satnam Singh: National team career

 In the summer of 2009, when he was 13 years old, Singh played for the Indian national under-16 basketball team at the 2009 FIBA Asia Under-16 Championship hosted by Johor Bahru, Malaysia.
 He averaged 1.5 points per game in limited minutes, as his team finished in 10th place.
 Singh debuted for the senior Indian national team at the 2011 FIBA Asia Championship in Wuhan, China, where he averaged 2.5 points and 2.8 rebounds per game.
 At the 2013 FIBA Asia Championship, he received more playing time, averaging 4.2 points and 2.7 rebounds for India.
 Singh returned to his national team for the 2017 FIBA Asia Cup in Beirut, Lebanon.
-However, he struggled to keep up with the pace and only played about 8 minutes per game during the tournament.
-Singh averaged just 1 point and 0.7 rebounds through three games.
+However, he struggled to keep up with the pace and only played about eight minutes per game during the tournament.
+Singh averaged just one point and 0.7 rebounds through three games.
 In 2017 and 2018, he joined India at 2019 FIBA World Cup qualification, assuming a leading role due to the absences of multiple key players.
 In 2020, Singh was handed a two-year ban by the National Anti-Doping Agency's (NADA) disciplinary panel for failing a dope test.

 Professional wrestling career

-World Wrestling Entertainment (2017)

-In 2017, Singh had a workout at the WWE Performance Center.

-All Elite Wrestling (2021–present)

 On 23 September 2021, he was signed by All Elite Wrestling.
 He made his televised debut on the 13 April 2022 episode of AEW Dynamite, where he attacked Samoa Joe and aligned himself with Jay Lethal and Sonjay Dutt.
+On 17 August 2024, Singh teamed with Raj Dhesi at the Lucha Libre AAA Worldwide event, Triplemanía XXXII: Mexico City, where they competed in a three-way tag team match for the AAA World Tag Team Championship, which they won, marking Singh's first title win in his career.
+The promotion vacated the titles on March 19, 2025.

+Personal Life

+Legal Issues

+In 2020, Singh tested positive for Higenamine Beta-2-Agonist.
+This was added to the World Anti-Doping Agency (WADA) Prohibited List in 2017 and was classified as a beta-2 agonist, meaning it is prohibited at all times, both in and out of competition.
+Due to this issue, the National Anti-Doping Agency of India placed a two-year professional suspension ban on the player.